zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/extract/extract.md

 ### Prerequisites

 This lab assumes that you completed all preceding labs.
-For the purposes of this lab, the source database used in this lab is Oracle Cloud Database System and the target database is Oracle Autonomous Data Warehouse.
+For the purposes of this lab, the source database used in this lab is Oracle Autonomous Transaction Processing and the target database is Oracle Autonomous Data Warehouse.

 ## **STEP 1:** Add and Run an Extract in Oracle GoldenGate